Pixel density: Basic principles

 Pixels per inch (or pixels per centimetre) describes the detail of an image file when the print size is known.
-For example, a 100×100 pixel image printed in a 2 inch square has a resolution of 50 pixels per inch.
+For example, a pixel image printed in a 2-inch square has a resolution of 50 pixels per inch.
 Used this way, the measurement is meaningful when printing an image.
-In many applications, such as Adobe Photoshop, the program is designed so that one creates new images by specifying the output device and PPI (pixels per inch).
+In many applications, such as Adobe Photoshop, the program is designed so that one creates new images by specifying the graphic output device and PPI (pixels per inch).
 Thus the output target is often defined upon creating the image.

 Outputting to a different device

 When moving images between devices, such as printing an image that was created on a monitor, it is important to understand the pixel density of both devices.
 Consider a 23″ HD monitor (20″ wide), that has a known, native resolution of 1920 pixels (horizontal).
 Let us assume an artist created a new image at this monitor resolution of 1920 pixels, possibly intended for the web without regard to printing.
 Rewriting the formula above can tell us the pixel density (PPI) of the image on the monitor display: